behance/docker-nginx/README.md

 To inject things into the runtime process, add shell scripts (ending in .sh) into the `/run.d` folder.
 These will be executed during container start.

+- If script terminates with a non-zero exit code, container will stop, terminating with the script's exit code, unless...
+- If script terminates with exit code of 99, this will signal the container to stop cleanly.
+This can be used for multi-stage builds that can be committed